USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 CMAQ Processing of Day 20140620 Began at Tue Apr  9 08:18:07 EDT 2019
 ```
 This section documents the folder structure, username, and run date for the simulation, and is meant to aid in maintaining transparency of simulation results after runs have been completed.
-This section is followed by the CMAQ and I/O-API headers, and a record of all envrionment variables and their values for this simulation.
+This section is followed by the CMAQ and I/O-API headers, and a record of all environment variables and their values for this simulation.

 Next, the program outputs a table describing the domain decomposition breakdown for the run.
 ```